| Astrocytomas are

 improvement with radical excision and place a greater emphasis on the

 radiotherapy and chemotherapy.
+The use

 of postoperative radiation has been shown to prolong survival in